keenanpayne/keenanpayne.com/_posts/2020-07-06-providing-client-project-updates.md

 ---
 title:  'Providing your client with regular project updates'
 meta:
-  description: 'Learn why it is important to provide regular project updates to your clients.'
+  description: 'Learn the importance of providing regular project updates to your clients and how to send a perfect update.'
 ---

 Your client wants to be kept in the loop with what you are doing.
 Period.
 Nobody who is exchanging money for professional services feels comfortable being left in the dark by whoever is providing a service.
 This is true for lawyers, general contractors, and yes, web developers.
 As a web developer, perhaps your communication isn't as imperative as that of a lawyer, but you should treat it *like it is*.

 ## How to provide a project update to your client
-### The goal when updating your client
+### What to include in an update
 I generally have three primary goals when providing a project update to a client:
 - Share the progress that I have made on the project since the last update
 - Share what my next priority is following this update
-- Creating space for the client to reach out if they have questions or comments regarding what I have done or what I am doing

-Covering these three items in a project update will allow you to reflect on the progress you have made on a project and look to the future for what you plan to do next.
+Covering these two items in a project update will allow you to reflect on the progress you have made on a project and look to the future for what you plan to do next.
 Most clients want *at least* this amount of information communicated with them regularly.

 You might also provide context-specific updates depending on the preference of your client, or the project you are working on:
 - How you are pacing to meet a deadline